dhrubo55/personal-blog/content/posts/day89.md

 ShowToc = true
 TocOpen = true
 slug = "posts/java/100DaysOfJava/day89"
-summary = "That "perfect" Singleton you wrote?
+summary = "That perfect Singleton you wrote?
 It's probably creating multiple instances in production—here's why it happens and five bulletproof ways to fix it." title = "Day 89: When Your Singleton Isn't Really a Singleton (And How to Fix It)" [cover] alt = "day89"